Aaron Heller

 Travis Tygielski

 Travis Tygielski started in the fire service in 2010 as a volunteer for a Northern California Fire Department.
 He spent some time working for other Departments and Districts in his local area before being hired by the Redding Fire Department in 2013.
-He is currently an Engineer assigned Downtown where he splits time between the Engine and Truck companies.
+He is currently a Captain assigned Downtown where he splits time between the Engine and Truck companies.
+Travis is a certified level 2 state instructor.

 Arial Jackson

 Captain Arial Jackson began his career in 1992 as a volunteer with the Earleigh Heights VFD.
-In 1996 he became a career firefighter with the Anne Arundel County Maryland Fire Department where he currently serves as Captain and station commander of the Waugh Chapel firehouse.
+In 1996 he became a career firefighter with the Anne Arundel County Maryland Fire Department where he currently serves as Captain and station commander of the Waugh Chapel firehouse cross-staffing and Engine and Tower ladder.
 Captain Jackson is a HOT instructor and classroom presenter at several training events nationwide, including Firehouse Expo and FDIC International.
 He is extremely well-versed in Engine/Truck Co Operations as well as RIT and Firefighter Survival.